CarlottaMnt/carlottamnt.github.io/_pages/papers.md

 <small>[ <a href="#/" onclick="visib('airbnb')">Abstract</a> ] </small>

 <div id="airbnb" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Ethnic discrimination is still pervasive, and emerging digital platforms, through their design, may create or reinforce discriminatory actions against disadvantaged groups.
-Using Airbnb longitudinal data in New York City, we first show that Black hosts have 6.5-8 percentage points lower occupancy rates than their White counterparts, likely due to statistical discrimination.
-Second, we examine the effect of an anti-discrimination policy, like reducing profile picture sizes, in mitigating ethnic discrimination.
-This design intervention does not effectively close the ethnicity gap in occupancy rates.
-On the contrary, in the short-run, it intensifies the White-Black disparity by six percentage points.
-However, in the long-run, we observe discriminated groups counteracting effectively by improving their listing descriptions and closing the newly created gap.
+Using scraped data from the Airbnb platform in New York City alongside innovative face classification algorithms, we show that Black minority hosts have a 6-percentage-point lower occupancy rate compared to their white counterparts, with no pricing differences.
+For Asians and Hispanics, no significant variations were found.
+Second, we examine the effect of an Airbnb design change, which reduces the prominence of profile pictures on users' personal pages.
+Difference-in-differences design and event-study methods reveal this intervention does not narrow the occupancy rate gap.
+Instead, it amplifies the White-Black disparity by 4 percentage points in the short run.
+Supporting this finding, we observe that Black hosts negatively affected by the design transformation reacted by offering more basic amenities for their listings immediately after the design transformation.
+Our research indicates that reducing picture prominence exacerbates biases in detecting positive facial cues from profile pictures, disproportionately impacting Black minority hosts.
 </small><br><br/></div>

 # <center> Pre-PhD Papers </center>